SonryP/VitaMote/README.md

 <br>VitaMote is in Beta, please report any issue or problem, i'll be completely thankful.

 ## Usage
-1- On Languaje & Input turn on VitaIME as a Keyboard
+1- On Language & Input turn on VitaIME as a Keyboard

 2 -Change your current Keyboard to VitaMote Controller